Audition (Kitamura novel)

-Audition is a 2025 novel by American writer Katie Kitamura, published by Riverhead Books.
-It was released on April 8, 2025.
-Audition was shortlisted for the 2025 Booker Prize.
+Audition is the fifth novel by American writer Katie Kitamura, published by Riverhead Books on April 8, 2025.
+The novel was shortlisted for the 2025 Booker Prize.
+It was a finalist for the 2026 Pulitzer Prize for Fiction.

 Synopsis

 Set in New York City, the novel follows an actress who is in rehearsals for a play called The Opposite Shore.
 The opening pages describe her meeting a younger man named Xavier at a restaurant for lunch.
 Xavier tells the narrator that he is her son, but she believes this to be impossible.

 Background

 Kitamura came upon the idea for the novel in the 2010s, when she read the following headline: "A stranger told me he was my son."
 She was careful not to read the article that accompanied it, because she was "interested in the illogical nature of the headline.
 The two terms, 'a stranger' and 'my son', seemed diametrically opposed, even mutually exclusive.
 I didn't want the mystery of that opposition to be resolved."
 The intriguing headline lingered in her mind, and after her novel Intimacies was published in 2021, she began to write the book that would become Audition.

 Kitamura considers Audition to be "in conversation" with her two previous novels, Intimacies and A Separation, because like them it has an unnamed female protagonist and centres around themes of "interpretation, language, and performance."

 Audition appeared on lists of highly anticipated novels set for publication in 2025 published by Time, The Guardian, and other outlets.